Camp Mataponi

 As for my husband and myself it is a great reason to make a vacation every summer for the week around visiting day.
 There are so many places to see that we have not even covered yet and are looking for many more years of our girls going to Mataponi. |

-| nicki said... |
+Nicki said... |

 |

-| There are so many reasons why we choose to send our daughter to Camp Mataponi in Maine.
+There are so many reasons why we choose to send our daughter to Camp Mataponi in Maine.
 First and foremost, we love the owners.
 We feel so comfortable knowing that they are there for us and our daughter every single day.
 Sending our daughter to camp at Mataponi has enabled her to try many new sports and activities on a beautiful lake in a beautiful setting.
 She is able to explore Maine on the many outings and overnights that the camp exposes her too.
 And, our daughter has met her best friends at camp Mataponi, We have grown to love Maine so much that we plan a vacation around Mataponi's visiting weekend each year and explore a different city within the state.
 Being able to send our daughter to camp in Maine has proven to be the best gift that we could give to her. |